For meeting your financial goals it is important to know the basic tips for money management.

 - Helps you stay inside the circle and avoid overspending

-- Gives you opportunity to save for emergency and avoid nonessentials
+- Allows you to save for emergencies and avoid nonessential

 - You can flexibly adjust it by changing different expense

-- Financial goals can easily be met with proper eye on spending’s
+- Financial goals can easily be met with a proper eye on spending

 Here is the chart showing the budgeting behavior of USA people by age group.